healthchecks/healthchecks/templates/docs/attaching_logs.md

 You may sometimes want to log diagnostic information without altering the check's current state.
 SITE_NAME provides the [/log endpoint](../http_api#log-uuid) just for that.
-When you send an HTTP POST request to this endpoint, SITE_NAME will log the event and display it in check's "Events" section, but will keep the check's state unchanged.
+When you send an HTTP POST request to this endpoint, SITE_NAME will log the event and display it in check's "Events" section but will keep the check's state unchanged.

 ## Handling More Than 10KB of Logs